chillalways04/chillalways04/README.md

 =========================

 ### A 3rd-year student at Faculty of Science, Kasetsart University Sriracha
-Passionate about Software Development, Front-End, and UI/UX Design.
+Passionate about Front-End, and UI/UX Design.